 Since 2013, People in Need has helped to restore public water wells and networks, construct water points and elevated water tanks, rehabilitate and extend sewage systems, build landfills, provide generators and renovate or install toilets and showers in camps and schools.
 We work with local authorities and contractors to carry out this work and improve the management of basic water, sanitation and hygiene services.
 Our cash-for-work programmes employ people to clear debris, renovate water networks and collect waste, thereby supporting rehabilitation efforts while at the same time offering vulnerable families a dignified way to earn an income.

-- Each month 7,500 families receive our food parcels
+- Each month 3,200 families receive food parcels

 Non-food items & Shelter

-- In 2018, we provided 9,453 emergency food kits to families in the immediate aftermath of displacement or other crises
+- In 2019, we provided a monthly average of 5,000 ready-to-eat rations (RTERs) or food kits for families in the immediate aftermath of displacement or other crises

-- In 2018, we provided 19,000 emergency once-off cash grants to assist highly vulnerable people to buy food, water and other essential items
+- In 2019, 76,856 individuals benefited from emergency once-off cash grants to assist highly vulnerable people to buy food, water and other essential items